ECW Barely Legal: Reception

 ECW earned $66,000 in ticket sales from an attendance of 1,170.
-The pay-per-view received a buyrate of 0.26, which is the equivalent of approximately 104,000 buys.
+The pay-per-view received a buyrate of 0.26, which is the equivalent of approximately 60,000 buys.

 The backstage environment at this event was captured in the documentary Beyond the Mat, including a pre-show speech to the roster by Paul Heyman:

 Barely Legal was released as part of a two-disc set with One Night Stand 2006 on July 11, 2006.
 It had previously been released in 2000 by Pioneer Entertainment as part of its "The Best of ECW" line of DVDs.
 The Pioneer release trimmed out many of the ring entrances, removed the music on the entrances not edited out (with the exception of songs ECW owned the rights to, including changing "Enter Sandman" from the Metallica version to Motörhead's cover), and edited out the backstage promos and part of Shane Douglas's promo in the ring.
 The release included with One Night Stand's DVD censored offensive language (used by the performers when they would cut promos, not used for the fans' chants) and changed the majority of the entrance music to music produced by WWE to avoid licensing fees.
 However, the event was also released completely uncut (18 certificate) with all entrances, original music, backstage vignettes and swearing included on the UK DVD and VHS release in 2001, released through Delta Music.
 This was a region free DVD.
-Barely Legal is currently available for streaming as part of the WWE Network.